NOTICE:

 Voltamper characteristic

-The Voltamper characteristic is one of the basic characteristics of the electrical and electronic elements.
-The volt-ampere characteristic is a graph of the current flowing through the appliance to the electrical voltage connected to the appliance.
-It is just the basic shape of the characteristic and the general course of the current and voltage dependence that many tell us about the electrical element.
-The shape of a characteristic can be influenced by many parameters.
-Thanks to this, the "voltamper characteristic" can also be the whole system of graphs of dependence of the current on the voltage whose shape is influenced by some other variable as a parameter - eg voltamper characteristics at different temperature, pressure, magnetic induction etc.
+The volt-ampere characteristic is one of the basic characteristics of electrical and electronic elements.
+The volt-ampere characteristic is a graph of the current flowing through the device versus the electrical voltage connected to the device.
+It is only the basic shape of the characteristic and the general course of the current and voltage dependence that tells us much about the electrical element.
+The shape of a curve can be influenced by many parameters.
+Thanks to this, the "volt-ampere characteristic" can also be the whole system of curves of dependence of the current on the voltage, the shape of which is influenced by some other variable as a parameter – e.g. volt-ampere curves at different temperature, pressure, magnetic induction, etc.

-Most components or appliances have a linear voltamper characteristic.
-In some cases, the voltamper characteristic is not completely linear, but for simplicity, small nonlinearities are neglected and the components are considered linear.
-For example consider a resistor.
-Conversely, non-linear components have a voltameric characteristic in the shape of a non-linear curve, such as exponential but also other curves (diode, thermistor, stabilizers, rectifiers…).
+Most components or devices have a linear voltamper characteristic.
+In some cases the voltamper characteristic is not completely linear, but for simplicity small non-linearities are neglected and the components are considered linear.
+For example, consider a resistor.
+Conversely, non-linear components have a voltamper characteristic in the form of a non-linear curve, such as an exponential, but also other curves (diode, thermistor, stabiliser, rectifier…).

 Static resistance:

-For conventional appliances, such as resistors, the relationship between electrical voltage and current is referred to as the electrical (static) resistance of the appliance.
-If the resistance of the appliance is constant, the voltage-to-current dependency of the Ohm law and the current-to-voltage ratio are straight.
-The electrical resistance is given by:
+For conventional devices, such as resistors, the relationship between electrical voltage and current is referred to as the electrical (static) resistance of the device.
+If the resistance of the device is constant, the voltage-to-current dependence of the Ohm's law and the current-to-voltage ratio are linear.
+Electrical resistance is given by:

 (1)

-where U is the voltage on the appliance and I is the relevant current flowing through the voltage at the given voltage.
+where U is the voltage across the device and I is the corresponding current flowing through the voltage at the given voltage.

-Since the graph is a straight line, the resistance is still the same, it can be computed by the relation (1) from any pair of corresponding values.
-The resistance value R also corresponds to the linear voltamper characteristic.
+Since the curve is a straight line, the resistance is still the same and can be calculated from any pair of corresponding values using the relationship (1).
+The resistance value R also corresponds to the linear volt-ampere characteristic.

 Differential (dynamic) resistance: